 Will My Chronic Bad Breath Return?

-- there are many lifestyle factors that can affect bacteria in the mouth such as diet, alcohol intake, smoking, and stress
+- Lifestyle factors such as diet, alcohol intake, smoking, and stress

-- bacteria is also transmissible, so if your partner or members of your family also has the same problem, the bacteria can return.
+- Kissing, and sharing utensils–Bacteria is transmissible, so if your partner or members of your family also have the same problem, the bacteria can return.
 There are times when treating spouses at the same time is ideal

-Let us help you reclaim your breath confidence!
-Contact us today and let’s get you started on the road to better oral health!
+Let us help you restore your breath confidence!
+Contact us today and get started on the road to better oral health!